dzotic9/payara/payara-micro-cluster/README.md

 ### Vertical Scaling

 Each container with Payara Micro application server can be scaled vertically by increasing the total available RAM for the container.
-By default, [optimal configs](bin/memoryConfig.sh) are applied to JVM accroding.
-You can rewire the defualt configuration directly in the script or by defining environment variables such as XMX, XMS, XMN, MAXPERSIZE, GC.
+By default, [optimal memory configs](bin/memoryConfig.sh) are applied to JVM accroding to the available RAM.
+You can change default configs by defining environment variables such as XMX, XMS, XMN, MAXPERSIZE, XMAXF, XMINF, GC or adjust the memory configs script accroding to your needs.

+In addition, the package injects [Jelastic GC Agent](lib/jelastic-gc-agent.jar) by default.
+It helps to scale JVM vertically automatically by forcing memory heap compaction periodically.
+As result the application consumes less RAM during idle time.
+If it significantly influences your performnance you can disable the agent injection by defining environment variable VERT_SCALING=false.

 ### Deploy to Jelastic